Who We Are

 Becca Hurowitz is the co-founder and CEO of Givver, a philanthropic matchmaking organization that focuses on equity and joy for funders and grantees alike.
 After 25 years in the nonprofit, fundraising, and strategic planning space, Becca is dedicated to revolutionizing the philanthropic landscape for the Next Generation.

-Becca is active in progressive Jewish organizations and is on the Board of Directors of National Council for Jewish Women and Repair the World in Pittsburgh, PA.
+Becca is active in progressive Jewish organizations and is on the Board of Directors of National Council for Jewish Women, Pittsburgh Section.
 She lives in the Regent Square neighborhood of Pittsburgh with her husband, three children, and a short-legged Pitbull mix named Otis.
 She is a passionate live music fan who has been to hundreds of concerts and is always looking forward to the next one.

 Marla Werner